GIS-S-mart/Benchmark-7_Model-Based-Architecture-Design-Synthesis/README.md

 ## Introduction

-- **Disciplines**: This scientific benchmark concerns mainly the engineering design, systems engineering, and product lifecycle management communities.
+- **Disciplines**: This scientific benchmark mainly concerns engineering design, systems engineering, and product lifecycle management communities.
-- **Goal**: This scientific benchmark aims at collecting and comparing competing or complementary contributions claiming to improve the model-based architecture design synthesis process.
+- **Goal**: This scientific benchmark aims to collect and compare competing or complementary contributions claiming to improve the model-based architecture design synthesis process.
 In this benchmark, Model-Based Architecture Design Synthesis (MBADS) is a computer-based automatic problem-solving process to generate preliminary design solutions that are correct by construction.

 ## Glossary

 An agreed-upon glossary of terms used in this benchmark is proposed below.
-Contributors should reuse existing terms and definitions from existing standards and not invent new ones, unless they have a very specific concept that requires the introduction of a new keyword and definition.
+Contributors should reuse existing terms and definitions from existing standards and not invent new ones unless they have a very specific concept that requires the introduction of a new keyword and definition.
 Any new keyword and definition must be motivated and explained in the discussion of the repository (e.g. navigate to '*Repositories > Benchmark-0_Template > Discussions*', or [click here](ttps://github.com/GIS-S-mart/Benchmark-7_Design_synthesis-3_Concepts_finding/discussions)).

 |                    **Keyword**                    |                         **Synonyms**                         |                        **Definition**                        | **Source** |
 | :-----------------------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: | :--------: |